TheDataDean/google-data-analytics-professional-capstone/README.md

 # Google Data Analytics Professional Capstone Project: Cyclistic
 This is my first unguided data project and is designed as a culmination of Google's Data Analytics Professional Certificate on Coursera, and to help me start to build a portfolio and showcase what I have learned.
+In addition to documenting the case study itself I will be including information about my workflow, what issues I encountered and what I learned.

 ## Background
 For this project I am playing the role of a junior data analyst at a bike share company called Cyclistic.
 The company has determined that annual membership holders are more profitable than casual riders.
 They want to launch a marketing campaign targeting casual riders in order to persuade more of them to become annual members.
 As a part of this, my job is to analyse the differences between how casual riders and annual members use the bikes.